 So, now I had the right “who” to help, and knew “what” was the problem, it was time to move on to the “how” do I get better?

-In addition to regular adjustments to keep me aligned and vitamins to balance my body and overactive immune system, I was told to start a Paleo diet.
+In addition to various adjustments to keep me aligned, therapies to help balance my brain, and vitamins to balance my body, I was told to start a Paleo diet.

 When the doctor told me to do this with my daughter years ago, I laughed it off.
 At that point I was still an anti-diet, anti-health food kinda girl.
 After all, how was I going to get my 6 year old to eat kale and brussel sprouts when I could barely get her to eat chicken nuggets?
 But now, sitting on the doctor’s exam table with a diagnosis of my own, I felt God shaking me to listen up.

 I immediately started studying what I can and cannot eat.
 I hated vegetables and anything that tasted healthy, so my options were pretty limited.
 For the first few weeks, I was a pouty, hangry mess.

 Eventually, I made it through the detox period and found endless energy on the other side!
 I suddenly felt the best that I had in years, maybe even ever!
 My mood stabilized and I dropped another 15lbs.
 My numbness was going away and other health issues resolved themselves.
 At this point, I was transformed into a full on Paleo believer.

 I started to learn which Paleo foods I liked and what I didn’t care for.
 I was amazed at the amount of vegetables that I started to enjoy, and even crave!
 Over time, I had compiled a list of which ingredients acted as best substitutes for non Paleo options.